 - Small group seminars and realted programmes

-The Core Course is assessed using a combination of written and online assessments, and examinations.
-Written examinations are held in December for the Core Course.
+The Core Course is assessed using a combination of written, group and online assessments.

 Learning outcomes for the core course